-To ensure your septic system is working properly, we recommend having a professional like True Plumbers inspect your system every year.
+To ensure your septic system is working properly, we recommend having a professional like True Plumbers & AC inspect your system every year.
 Service professionals can pump your system, replace old worn-out filters, make any necessary repairs, and catch any issues you may have in your system before they become worse.
 Neglecting to have your septic tank and system inspected every year can lead to minor issues going unnoticed and leading to greater ones later on.
 Regular maintenance ensures your septic tank will continue working smoothly and efficiently.

 Avoid Disposing & Flushing Non-Degradable Materials

 Your septic system endures a lot of use.
 The more junk you pour down your garbage disposal, and the more waste you flush down your toilets, the more waste gets piled into your system.
 Continually disposing of thick, sludgy, or chunky substances that are hard to decompose can cause a clog in your system that eventually leads to a backup.
 You should always avoid pouring down cooking grease, coffee grounds, chemicals, and fats down your disposal.
 You should also never, under any circumstances, flush paper towels, disposable diapers, feminine hygiene products, and tissues down your toilet.
 These items are non-degradable and can wreak havoc on your septic system and cause a clog in your tank.

 Do you need septic tank maintenance for your home?

 At True Plumbers & AC, we provide exceptional plumbing services for homes and businesses in Plant City, Lakeland, and Winter Haven.
 We provide repair and maintenance services for clogged drains, toilets, sewers and septic tank systems, drain fields, and more.
 Call us today at (863) 667-6364 to take care of your septic tank system.

 We want to hear your opinion, let us know what you think!